|

 to staff members or members of the management group to any group or individual

 outside the organisation.
+Governance

-and management
+and management Management

 is responsible for implementing the directions determined by the board,